Hi!

 Officially, my name is Aleksei Veresov, but I prefer to be called Aleksey.
 The name is pronounced as ah-lick-SAY VAIR-is-off (syllables in capitals are accentuated) in Russian; although in English I prefer ah-LEK-see.
 The only short name I am used to is Lyosha, pronounced as LYO-sha (although since palatalized L is hard to pronounce for children, both my brother and sister called me Yosha while they were babies ).
 It is the usual short form of Aleksey in Russian.
 Again, I don’t mind being called any other way, but since I am not used to anything else, it might confuse me.

 My first name is of Greek origin, and it means “protector”.
-The last name comes from Northern Russian dialect, in which “veres” means both “juniper” and “heather” (or any small northern shrub, according to my grandfather), so the last name means “of junipers” or “of heathers”.
+The last name comes from Northern Russian dialect, in which “veres” means both “juniper” and “heather” (or any small northern shrub, according to my grandfather), so the last name could be loosely translated as Bush.

 My username is usually aversey.
 It is a combination of my first and last names, and also a small wordplay on the meaning of my name, as protector is the one who is averse to evil, or who is facing it (in French, “avers” means face).
 For example, this is me on the net: GitHub and itch.io.